SDFIdk/DHMQC/doc/howto_pc_to_dem.md

 #### Lakes

-Lake polygons are used in a similar way to the sea polygons.
+Lake polygons are used in a similar way to the sea polygon.
 In a layer step we use the lake polygons and the pointcloud to calculate a heights of the water in lakes.
 The calculated heights are then burned into the DTM and DSM.